Interactive MCP Apps: Building Two-Way UIs with useAppState (July 2026)

 Build UIs that can be interacted with by humans or agents with sunpeak.

-TL;DR: useAppState works like React useState but syncs to the AI host.
-The model can read the current state, so user actions (button clicks, form fills, checkbox checks) become information the model can act on.
+TL;DR: useAppState works like React useState, but it syncs chosen UI state to the AI host through updateModelContext.
+The model can read that state on the next turn, so clicks, form values, selected rows, and checklist progress become context the model can use.
 Import it from sunpeak alongside useToolData.

 Every tutorial for MCP Apps starts with the same shape: tool returns data, component renders it as a card.
 That covers a lot of apps.
 But it leaves out the interactive half of the picture.

 When a user clicks “Approve,” the model should know they clicked “Approve.”
-When a user checks three items off a list, the model should see which three. useAppState is how that works in MCP Apps across ChatGPT, Claude, VS Code, and Goose.
+When a user checks three items off a list, the model should see which three. useAppState is how that works in MCP Apps: it turns selected UI state into model context without making every interaction a new chat message.

 Why Not Just useState